kon-f/MVC_Telecom_Billing_Project/README.md

-# Mobile Client Billing & Management Web Application
+# Telecom Client Billing & Management Web Application

 ## Overview

 This is a university project developed using **ASP.NET Core MVC** and **SQL Server**.
-The application simulates a complete billing and client management system for a mobile phone service provider.
+The application simulates a complete billing and client management system for a telecom service provider.
 It features role-based functionality for different types of users.

 ## Features

 ### 🔐 Login
 - Basic login form for all users.
-- Session/role management not implemented.
+- Session/role management not fully implemented.

 ### 👤 Client
 - View personal bills
 - View call history
-- Pay bills (logic can be extended)
+- Pay bills

 ### 🧑‍💼 Seller
 - Register new clients